-Additional information on the LPG system is available in the Excella Service Manual.
+Additional information on the LPG system will be available in the Airstream Service Manual.

 Refrigerator

 Your Airstream is equipped with an A.G.A. approved Dometic gas-electric refrigerator.
 These are the finest refrigerators available for trailer use and will give you many years of faithful service.